nmenant/ci-cd-env-setup/README.md

 On this VM, we will install minishift

-To ihstall minishift, retrieve the github repository:
+To install minishift, retrieve the github repository:

     git clone https://github.com/nmenant/ci-cd-env-setup
     cd ci-cd-env-setup